luisarizmendi/rh_edge_mgmt/README.md

 red_hat_password: <your RHN password>
 ```

 6. Add the target host where you will install the management services (Ansible Automation Platform, Event Driven Automation, Gitea and Image-Builder) in the `inventory` file.
-This must be a RHEL 9 (the collection was tested with 9.3) and that system must have a valid Red Hat Subscription in place.
+This must be a RHEL 9 (the collection was tested with 9.3) with 4 vCores and at least 10GB of memory and 50GB of disk.
+That system must have a valid Red Hat Subscription in place.
 Remember to configure passwordless access to the username that you use for access the node and run the ansible playbooks (or configure a valid sudo password in the inventory file).

 ```shell
 vi inventory